awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-iam-policy-examples.md

 }
 ```

-## Simple policy examples for players<a name="iam-policy-admin-game-dev-example"></a>
+## Player policy examples<a name="iam-policy-admin-game-dev-example"></a>

-The following IAM policy examples illustrate how to enable game clients and/or game client services with the functionality to get players into game sessions\.
-These examples cover the key scenarios that games might use to start new game sessions and assign players to available player slots\.
+These IAM policy examples provide game clients and game client services with the functionality to put players into game sessions\.
+The examples cover the key scenarios that games might use to start new game sessions and to assign players to available player slots\.

-**Policy for game session placements**
+**Example inline policy for game session placement**
-This policy example is for a game client service that uses game session queues and placements to start new game sessions\.
-Players might be added to a game session either in the initial placement request or by creating new player sessions for an existing game session\.
+The following policy example is for a game client service that uses game session queues and placements to start new game sessions\.
+You can add players to a game session in the initial placement request or by creating new player sessions for an existing game session\.

 ```
 {